ArnabBir/apache-pinot-playbook/docs/20-patterns-antipatterns-and-decision-framework.md

 ## Suggested Labs and Follow-Through

-The [Capstone Chapter](../docs/21-capstone-building-a-rides-platform.md) demonstrates how the patterns and decision framework described here are applied to a complete rides and commerce analytics platform.
+- **[Capstone Chapter](../docs/21-capstone-building-a-rides-platform.md)** demonstrates how the patterns and decision framework described here are applied to a complete rides and commerce analytics platform.

-The fit assessment exercise involves choosing three workloads from your organization (or three hypothetical workloads), applying the rapid fit test and decision checklist to each and presenting the findings to the team.
+- **Fit assessment exercise:** Choose three workloads from your organization or three hypothetical workloads, apply the rapid fit test and decision checklist to each and present the findings to the team.

-The architecture pairing exercise involves designing a data architecture for an e-commerce platform that uses Pinot for real time analytics and a data warehouse for long-horizon reporting.
+- **Architecture pairing exercise:** Design a data architecture for an e-commerce platform that uses Pinot for real time analytics and a data warehouse for long-horizon reporting.
 Draw the data flow diagram, identify the boundary between the two systems and describe how queries are routed.

-The anti-pattern identification exercise involves reviewing an existing Pinot deployment (or a proposed one) and identifying any anti-patterns from the list in this chapter.
+- **Anti-pattern identification exercise:** Review an existing Pinot deployment and identify any anti-patterns from the list in this chapter.
 For each anti-pattern found, propose a specific remediation.

 ## Repository Artifacts

-The following files in this repository are relevant to the patterns and decision framework.

-[`docs/21-capstone-building-a-rides-platform.md`](docs/21-capstone-building-a-rides-platform.md) demonstrates a complete application of these patterns in a concrete architecture.
-The `sql/` directory contains query examples that illustrate the query patterns Pinot handles well.
-The `tables/` directory contains table configurations that demonstrate the modeling patterns described here.
-The `contracts/` directory contains the data contracts that enforce the governance patterns recommended in this chapter.
+- [`docs/21-capstone-building-a-rides-platform.md`](docs/21-capstone-building-a-rides-platform.md) demonstrates a complete application of these patterns in a concrete architecture.
+- The `sql/` directory contains query examples that illustrate the query patterns Pinot handles well.
+- The `tables/` directory contains table configurations that demonstrate the modeling patterns described in this chapter.
+- The `contracts/` directory contains the data contracts that enforce the governance patterns recommended in this chapter.

 ## Further Reading and Resources

-[Apache Pinot Use Cases](https://docs.pinot.apache.org/basics/use-cases) describes the official use cases that Pinot is designed for, with architecture examples.
-[Apache Pinot vs. Druid vs. ClickHouse (YouTube)](https://www.youtube.com/watch?v=T70jnJzS2Ks) provides a comparative analysis of real time analytics systems with strengths and trade-offs for each.
-[When to Use Apache Pinot (YouTube)](https://www.youtube.com/watch?v=JV0WxBwJqKE) discusses workload fit criteria and anti-patterns with examples from production deployments.
-[StarTree Blog: Pinot Architecture Patterns](https://startree.ai/blog) includes articles on architecture pairings, workload fit assessment and real-world deployment patterns.
-[LinkedIn Engineering: Real-Time Analytics with Pinot](https://engineering.linkedin.com/blog) describes LinkedIn's architecture for real time analytics, including how Pinot fits into their broader data ecosystem.
-[Martin Kleppmann, "Designing Data-Intensive Applications"](https://dataintensive.net/) provides foundational guidance on choosing the right data systems for different workload requirements.
+- [Apache Pinot Use Cases](https://docs.pinot.apache.org/basics/use-cases) covers the official use cases Pinot is designed for, with architecture examples for common real-time analytical workloads.
+- [Apache Pinot vs. Druid vs. ClickHouse (YouTube)](https://www.youtube.com/watch?v=T70jnJzS2Ks) presents a comparative analysis of real-time analytics systems with strengths and trade-offs for each.
+- [When to Use Apache Pinot (YouTube)](https://www.youtube.com/watch?v=JV0WxBwJqKE) examines workload fit criteria and anti-patterns with examples from production deployments.
+- [StarTree Blog: Pinot Architecture Patterns](https://startree.ai/blog) collects articles on architecture pairings, workload fit assessment and real-world deployment patterns.
+- [LinkedIn Engineering: Real-Time Analytics with Pinot](https://engineering.linkedin.com/blog) explains LinkedIn's architecture for real-time analytics and how Pinot fits into their broader data ecosystem.
+- [Martin Kleppmann, "Designing Data-Intensive Applications"](https://dataintensive.net/) offers foundational guidance on choosing the right data systems for different workload requirements.

 *Previous chapter: [19.
 Failure Modes and Troubleshooting](./19-failure-modes-and-troubleshooting.md)